 Trail Guide to Movement, 2nd Edition

-Celebrated for its captivating illustrations and clear, easy-to-understand descriptions, this revised edition of the award-winning textbook will feature 15 additional pages of expanded, visually dynamic explorations of the human body in motion:
+Celebrated for its captivating illustrations and clear, easy-to-understand descriptions, this revised edition of the award-winning textbook features visually dynamic explorations of the human body in motion:

-- Chapter introductions with new pre-learning features—client scenarios, hypothetical questions, and chapter objectives—improve comprehension and enhance retention.
+- Chapter introductions with pre-learning features—client scenarios, hypothetical questions, and chapter objectives—improve comprehension and enhance retention.

-- New end-of-chapter review questions help students test their knowledge.
+- End-of-chapter review questions help students test their knowledge.

 - Added topics cover even more kinesiology essentials: